tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

-The evidence_request extension in the ClientHello message indicates the Evidence types the client challenges the server to provide in a subsequent Certificate payload.
+The evidence_request extension in the ClientHello message indicates the Evidence types the client challenges the server to provide in an `Attestation` handshake message.

 The evidence_proposal and evidence_request extensions sent in the ClientHello each carry a list of supported Evidence types,